Sasha-Agapiev/Financial-Document-Querying-System/README.md

 ## How to run
 Make sure to first run the following installs:

 * !pip install langchain transformers huggingface_hub tiktoken
 * !pip install -q sec-api
 * !pip install streamlit newsapi-python newspaper3k

 Ensure that "SEC_Report_Analyzer.py" and "News_Article_Analyzer.py" are in the "pages" folder before running!
-Folder must be named "pages" in all lowercase for the Streamlit app to work.
+Essentially, just maintain the same file layout we currently have for the repository.

-**To run the app on Jupyter Notebook / Colab**, use the following lines to create a local tunnel:
+**To run the app on Jupyter Notebook / Colab**

+Use the following lines to create a local tunnel:
 !npm install localtunnel
 !streamlit run /content/Landing_Page.py &>/content/logs.txt &
 !npx localtunnel --port 8501

 This will create a "logs.txt" file (shown in the image below).
 In "logs.txt", copy the External URL IP address (excluding :8501).
 Then, paste this IP on the local tunnel page and this will direct you to the web app landing page.

 ![image](https://github.com/Sasha-Agapiev/Financial-Document-Querying-System/assets/57875787/d5d8d965-a063-4e46-aa57-78002359c2ae)

-**To run from a standard IDE**, just run the following line: streamlit run Landing_Page.py
+**To run from a standard IDE**, just run the following line:

+streamlit run Landing_Page.py

 If this does not work, refer to the instructions from the [Streamlit website](https://docs.streamlit.io/knowledge-base/using-streamlit/how-do-i-run-my-streamlit-script).